UndeadNo5/Karma-CS50-2020/README.md

 Problem set 1

   Hello - simple hello world type program
   Mario - build a right aligned # pyramid the height of user input 1-8 - 3 style errors.
+  Cash - Determine the lowest amount of coins that can be given for set amount of change

+Triangle - created a function.
+Determine whether 3 lengths can form a valid triangle.